juliencol/unify/README.md

-The following lines were written for future contributors to be able to pick up the project really fast but any interested developer is welcome to read.
+The following lines were written for future contributors to be able to pick up the project but any interested developer is welcome to read.
 If you are a recruiter lost on github, you should definitely hire me, or anyone else on the team.

 # Description
 Unify is an open source progressive web application to manage school events at ISEP.
 Among a lot of amazing features, it allows every student club to create and update events and every student to register to events.